6 - Personal Investment Strategy

 Unfortunately, the average professional investment fund manager charges several times his added-value through increased investment fees, costs, and taxes.

-For the individual investor trying to identify and hire only “superior investment managers,” this effort is highly uncertain, usually futile, and subject to a great deal of error and dumb luck.
-Except for cost reduction, there are no reliable metrics to predict superior investment fund performance and to identify superior money managers before the fact.
+The costs of trying to beat the market simply overwhelm any professional value-added.
+Through increased investment fees, costs, and taxes, the average professional investment fund manager charges several times the average value that might be added.
+The effort to identify and hire only “superior investment managers” is highly uncertain, usually futile, and subject to a great deal of error and dumb luck.
+In reality, except for cost reduction, there are no reliable metrics to predict superior investment fund performance and to identify superior money managers before the fact.

 So, where are all the perennially superior traditional money managers who can be hired economically to manage your money and that of thousands of others for a superior return?
 They are not to be found.
 Individual investors spend an excessive amount of time and money looking for investment mutual fund managers who will almost all turn out not to be the next Warren Buffett in the long run.

-The lowest cost investments will always mean adopting a passive index benchmark investment strategy.
-The logical decision of individual investors is to avoid all costly activism and not to pay a substantially more for a very poor chance of winning versus a much larger chance of losing.
-Instead of trying to beat the market or trying to find a mutual fund manager who will beat the market net of his substantial added costs, individual investors should focus their efforts on:
+Choosing the lowest cost investments will always mean adopting a passive index benchmark investment strategy.
+The logical decision of individual investors is to avoid all activism and not to pay more for a poor chance of winning versus a much larger chance of losing.
+Instead of trying to beat the market or trying to find a mutual fund manager who will beat the market net of his substantial added costs, individual investors should instead focus their efforts on:

-- earning income and saving adequately to fund their investment program
+• earning more income and saving more to fund their investment program

 Invest passively in very low cost, very broadly diversified index funds across the world.
 Save more to build your assets.
-Do something else that you actually enjoy, instead of wasting your time and money playing amateur investor.
+Save your time and do something else that you actually enjoy, instead of wasting your time and money playing amateur individual investor.

 .